bloominstituteoftechnology/ios-sprint-challenge-shopping-list/README.md

     1. An image name ("apple")
     2. A name of the item ("Apple")
     3. A `Bool` indicating whether the item has been added to the shopping list
-2. On the first launch of the application, use the given shopping *item names* and *image names* to create instances of the `ShoppingItem` model, and save them to a file. **These shopping items should be persisted between launches of the application.**
+2. On the first launch of the application, use the given shopping *item names* and *image names* to create instances of the `ShoppingItem` model, and saves them. **These shopping items should be persisted between launches of the application.**
     1. On first launch, make a shopping list of `ShoppingItem` from the list of *item names* and *image names*.
     2. Save the shopping list to `UserDefaults` as the user makes changes.
     3. If the shopping list exists in the `UserDefaults`, load the saved data.